Attention, spelling police! Look away now. You won’t be able to read this without cringing. Maybe have a red pen on hand.

-What to name your baby – yes, it’s a big decision.
-And most parents want to choose a name that expresses themselves in a way that is unique and creative.
+We get it.
+Naming your baby is a big decision.
+And many parents want to choose a name that expresses themselves in a way that is unique and creative.
 Choosing to spell a common name uniquely is one way to achieve this.

-Many people love a unique spelling name.
-Many people don’t.
-And while it is entirely up to the parents what to name bub and how to spell it, sometimes it’s best to stick to the basics.
+Many people love a uniquely spelled name.
+Many people do not.
+And while it is entirely up to the parents, sometimes it’s best to stick to the basics.
+Just an idea!

-So, without further ado, here are the top offenders and tacky trends in improper spelling thanks to our Babyology community who shared with us the worst of the very worst.
+So without further ado, here are the top offenders and terrible trends in improper spelling thanks to our Babyology community, who shared with us the worst of the very worst.

 The baby names guaranteed to give your child a complex

 - Pheona – Pheobe and Fiona are both lovely names.
-So why not combine them and ruin our daughter’s life forever?
-Great plan, parents.
+So why not combine them?

-- Tiphaniee – For those who prefer their names in English, this says, “Tiffany”.
+- Tiphaniee – Also known as “Tiffany”.
 I know.
 I thought it said TeePee too.

-- Merandah – When you combine the perfectly acceptable name of Miranda with a porch setting.
+- Merandah – When you combine the perfectly acceptable name of Miranda with a verandah.

 - Jessieighkah – “Eigh” does not belong anywhere, okeigh?